Diomedes E. Logothetis, Ph.D.

 PHIS 604.
-Cell Physiology: From Molecules to Organisms.
+Cell Physiology: Cardiovascular and Respiratory.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Topics covered include an introduction to structure of macromolecules and biophysical methods of protein determination.
 The second part of the course includes research topics such as gene regulation, protein folding and ribosome biogenesis.
 The third section includes ion channel structure and function.
 Each section includes problem sets that students are required to complete, three exams and a written mini-grant chosen from the topics discussed in class.